Hungry Healthy Happy

 Cookies in a stack in front of a small bottle of milk.

 Who knew that combining oats and banana could make delicious little healthy cookies?
 We did!
 And these are too good not to share with you all.
-This recipe was born out of some leftover mixture for baked porridge we had and it's an experiment that paid off.

-We love a sweet snack for an afternoon pick-me-up and these banana oat totally hit the spot.
-They are vegan, gluten free (if using GF oats) and nut free.
-These cookies are a great opportunity to get younger kids involved in the kitchen.
+These healthy oat cookies are a great opportunity to get younger kids involved in the kitchen.
 They can help with mashing the bananas, stirring in the oats and then also choosing any extra ingredients that you want in the cookies.
 They will have fun getting messy forming the cookies and adding them to the baking tray too.

 Jump to:

-• Ingredients needed
+• Ingredients and Substitutions

-• How to make banana oat cookies - Step by step
+• How to Make Banana Oat Cookies - Step by Step

-• What are healthy cookies?
+• What are Healthy Cookies?

-• Extra tips
+• Extra Tips

-• More dessert recipes
+• More Cookie Recipes

 • Recipe